gsobell/baduk-fortune/README.md

 ***

 List was scrubbed for uniformity, brevity, and duplicates.
-Proverbs that needed further context were selectively excluded.
 Any "rude" or "crude" items from the above lists were excluded, please open an issue if you find one.